acook/cmdr/README.markdown

     I'll just truncate the array when branching off at a different point in the directory history.
     At some point, this will be a proper traversable tree object.

+- More useful prompt

+    Essentially a more bash-like prompt rather than an IRB-esque one.

 Any pie-in-the-sky plans for it?
 -----

+- Creating command lines using method chaining

+    Inspirate by Arel in the most vague sense, this would be the ability to chain methods together to form command lines in a more ruby-ish way.
+    I'm not even sure how this would work really, but it sounds really cool right now.

 - Dynamic method creation